 Licensed practical nurses assist in caring for the sick under the direction of registered nurses, physicians, dentists or podiatrists.
 They perform procedures and treatments such as measuring vital signs, applying dressings and giving medications.
 LPNs work for nursing homes, hospitals, clinics and other health care facilities.
 With experience and training, they may work in specialized areas such as recovery room, intensive care or obstetric units on rare occasions.
 Advancement in health care education is generally required for specialized areas.

 In order to become licensed as a practical nurse, a person must complete a state-approved program like SVCC’s and pass the National Council Licensure Examination (NCLEX) for practical nurses (PN).

 - Fulfill Reading Proficiency requirement by verifying ONE of the following: (The most recent score or grade will be utilized.)
 Reading Assessment: placed out of a reading course.
 RDG 098 with a “C” or better.
 (ENG 105 with “C” or better prior to Fall 2002)

 - Fulfill Math Proficiency requirement by verifying ONE of the following: (The most recent score or grade will be utilized.)
-Place into elementary algebra or higher using SVCC placement or ACT score.
-Successful completion of MAT 072 or a higher level math course.
+Place into MAT 106 or 081 or higher using SVCC placement or ACT score.
+Successful completion of MAT 075 or a higher level math course.
 Equivalent math course at another college or university with a grade of "C" or better.